 Choosing A Major

-Law is an incredibly diverse profession, and because of this, there is no one particular major that provides a student with a definitive background for its study.
-While the majors of History, English, Political Science, Philosophy, or Business have traditionally been considered as preparation for law school, it is equally true that any major will lead to success in a law career.
+Law is an incredibly diverse profession, and because of this, there is no one major that provides a student with a definitive background for its study.
+While the majors of History, English, Political Science, Philosophy, or Criminal Justice have traditionally been considered as preparation for law school, it is equally true that any major will lead to success in a law career.
 The most important first step that any student interested in law can make is to choose a major in which the student excels, which can be any major that interests the student.
-The University at Albany has many excellent majors, all of which are listed here.

-While there is no particular major that is considered to be "pre-law," there are certain basic requirements for admission to law school: the successful completion of the Bachelor's degree; a competitive undergraduate grade point average; and a competitive score on the Law School Admissions Test.
+While there is no major that is "pre-law," there are certain basic requirements for admission to law school: the successful completion of the bachelor's degree, a competitive undergraduate grade point average, and a competitive score on the Law School Admissions Test.
 Additionally, many personal factors are considered.
-Even though there is no single major that predicts a successful career in law, there are certain skills that will be necessary to ensure that success; students should choose their classes wisely to develop those skills.
+Even though there is no single major that predicts a successful career in law, there are certain skills that will be necessary to ensure that success, and students should choose their classes wisely to develop those skills.

-Language skills are of the utmost importance for success in the legal profession, and chief among these skills is writing; students should look for classes that aim to strengthen technical skills such as grammar, and also choose classes which require essay examinations and analytical written work.
-Oral communication is another important language skill, since those in the legal profession must be able to clearly and effectively convey their meaning through the spoken word; speech classes or those classes that require oral presentations help build oral communication skills.
+Language skills are of the utmost importance for success in the legal profession.
+Among these skills is writing and students should look for classes that aim to strengthen technical skills such as grammar and choose classes that require essay examinations and analytical written work.
+Oral communication is another important language skill since those in the legal profession must be able to clearly and effectively convey their meaning through the spoken word, speech classes, or those classes that require oral presentations to help build oral communication skills.
 Reading and oral comprehension skills are also crucial, both in law school and in the profession.